hibohra98/LLD/StructuralPatterns/adapterpattern.md

   return 0;
 }

-//Code Needs C++14 and higher for usage for unique_ptr and make_unique
+//Code Needs C++14 and higher for usage of unique_ptr and make_unique

 ```